 The Costs of Addiction

 Heroin is not one of the more popular illegal drugs in the country.
 But it still accounts for about 5 percent of all substance abuse.
 Estimates show that the heroin epidemic costs nearly $22 billion annually.
 That number includes the estimated overall loss of productivity, the cost of criminal activity and incarceration, and the costs of resources dedicated to helping the issue.
 Of course, there are more efficient ways to go about dealing with the issue.
 Unfortunately, the War on Drugs initiative still has the upper hand over logic and reason.

 Heroin abuse is the cause of over 100,000 incarcerations yearly.
 Also, about 11,000 deaths occur every year from addiction-related causes.
 Heroin is responsible for over 500,000 annual cases of diseases that could have been prevented.
 Inpatient care is often the only option left to heroin addicts.
 But the benefits are far preferable to spending time in jail for a disease you can’t control.
 Inpatient care allows the user to focus on recovery and nothing else.
 A change in perception will help addicts choose recovery over imprisonment.

 The Social Impact of the Heroin Epidemic

 Opioid dependency can lead directly to heroin abuse.
-The family of an addict will deal with a whole host of issues, many of which could push an addict further down the rabbit hole.
+The family of an addict will deal with a whole host of issues, many of which could push a user further down the rabbit hole.
 Heroin addiction can end marriages, cause child abuse, lead to failed friendships, and even legal ramifications like criminal charges or loss of child custody.